Elvis Presley: Achievements

 As an album artist, Presley is credited by Billboard with the record for the most albums charting in the Billboard 200: 129, far ahead of second-place Frank Sinatra's 82.
-He also holds the record for most time spent at number one on the Billboard 200: 67 weeks.
-In 2015 and 2016, two albums setting Presley's vocals against music by the Royal Philharmonic Orchestra, If I Can Dream and The Wonder of You, both reached number one in the United Kingdom.
+He also holds the record for most cumulative weeks at number one on the Billboard 200 for a male solo artists: 67 weeks In 2015 and 2016, two albums setting Presley's vocals against music by the Royal Philharmonic Orchestra, If I Can Dream and The Wonder of You, both reached number one in the UK.
 This gave him a new record for number-one UK albums by a solo artist with 13, and extended his record for longest span between number-one albums by anybody—Presley had first topped the British chart in 1956 with his self-titled debut.

 As of 2023, the Recording Industry Association of America (RIAA) credits Presley with 146.5 million certified album sales in the US, third all time behind the Beatles and Garth Brooks.
-He holds the records for most gold albums (101, nearly twice as many as second-place Barbra Streisand's 51), and most platinum albums (57).
+He holds the records for most gold albums (101, nearly double second-place Barbra Streisand's 51), and most platinum albums (57).
 His 25 multi-platinum albums is second behind the Beatles' 26.
-His total of 197 album certification awards (including one diamond award), far outpaces the Beatles' second-best 122.
 He has the 9th-most gold singles (54, tied with Justin Bieber), and the 16th-most platinum singles (27).

 In 2012, the spider Paradonea presleyi was named in his honor.
 In 2018, President Donald Trump awarded Presley the Presidential Medal of Freedom posthumously.

-Bands

-Presley worked with many bands and studio musicians over the course of his career.
-The following is a list and timeline of the most prominent musicians that worked with Presley during his lifetime.
+There is a street named after Presley in San Antonio, Texas.